Samsung Galaxy S21 FE review

 - 120Hz refresh rate, but you manually adjust that

-- 4,500 mAh battery is the same size as the one in the Galaxy S20 FE, while the screen shrinks slightly (6.4 incehs vs. 6.5 inches)
+- 4,500 mAh battery is the same size as the one in the Galaxy S20 FE, while the screen shrinks slightly (6.4 inches vs. 6.5 inches)

+- As on the Galaxy S21, battery life takes a significant hit with the 120Hz refresh rate enabled

 - Lavender is the best color option among graphite, white and olive models